High-Asset Divorce Lawyer

 Some might think that 100% of your wealth and assets are divided during the divorce process, but there are certain things that are or can be protected.
 Assets that can be protected from equitable distribution during the divorce process fall into one of two categories: premarital property and gifts/inheritances.
 When properly classified and evaluated, these assets can be kept from being divided.
 A divorce attorney can figure out which of your property can be defined as premarital, gifts and inheritances in order to safeguard it from the divorce proceedings.

 While nonmarital property is not divided equally, all other property is divided 50/50 in a Florida divorce proceeding.
 If you and your spouse cannot come to an agreement, the courts will rule that your marital property is split equally.
-For property that is not dividable, such as real estate or yachts, for example, the assets can be evaluated and sold, or awarded to one spouse with another asset of equal value awarded to the other.
+For property that is not divisible, such as real estate or yachts, for example, the assets can be either evaluated and sold, or awarded to one spouse, with another asset of equal value being awarded to the other.

-Who Is Suited To Help With My Divorce?
+Who Is Suited To Help With Your Divorce?

 Of course, an attorney is one of your best allies in a divorce.
-Your divorce lawyer can protect your wealth, help you secure a favorable settlement and walk you through the process overall.
-An attorney can also answer any legal questions you might have about your divorce and advocate for your interests in court.
+Your divorce lawyer can protect your wealth, help you secure a favorable settlement and walk you through the overall process.
+A lawyer can also answer any legal questions you might have about your divorce and advocate for your interests in court.

 It’s important to work with other professionals and experts, too, especially in a high-asset divorce situation.
 Financial experts such as forensic accountants and financial advisers can help you get a better understanding of your financial situation before, during and after the divorce process.
 They can also help value your assets and uncover anything your spouse might be hiding.